 1 Introduction

 Cancer is a leading cause of death and disability globally, and its impact is increasingly concentrated among older adults [1].
 As individuals age, the risk of developing cancer rises due to cumulative exposure to carcinogens, age-related changes in immunity, and the growing prevalence of chronic conditions that can complicate cancer detection and treatment [2].
 In Nigeria, demographic transitions marked by increased life expectancy and declining fertility rates are contributing to a gradual but steady aging of the population [3,4].
 Although currently under 6% of the Nigerian population is aged 60 years and above, this figure is projected to double by 2050 [5].
 This shift brings with it a rise in age-associated diseases, including cancers such as prostate, breast, colorectal, and cervical cancer, which are increasingly diagnosed in older adults.
+Support with evidence of comparison internationally concerning your argument (My thought) on why you think it’s bad in Nigeria.

 Despite this growing burden, Nigeria's healthcare system is ill-equipped to meet the complex needs of its aging population [6].
 Geriatric oncology, a subspecialty that integrates principles of oncology and geriatrics to address the physiological, psychological, and social challenges faced by older cancer patients, is still in its infancy in Nigeria.
 Many elderly patients face delayed diagnoses, limited access to treatment, and poor continuity of care due to system-wide shortages in infrastructure, specialist personnel, and tailored treatment pathways [7].
 These challenges are compounded by ageism, economic barriers, and geographical disparities that disproportionately affect older adults, particularly in rural and underserved communities.